The Top 8 Mistakes Homebuyers Make

 GROW South Dakota can match individual savings to purchase your first home.
 For each dollar you save (up to $2,000), this program will match with an additional three dollars!
 If eligible, you can join the program and have a total of $8,000 to use toward the purchase of your first home.

-The Grants for Grads homeownership program provides 5% of the loan amount as a grant to be used for down payment and/or closing cost assistance when recent graduates purchase their first home in South Dakota.
+The Grants for Grads homeownership program provides 5% of the loan amount as a grant.
+This can be used for down payment or closing cost assistance when recent graduates purchase their first home in South Dakota.
 If you have graduated from an accredited postsecondary school in the last 5 years, this program may be a great fit for you.

 Qualifying first-time homebuyers may receive up to $2,500 to put towards a down payment, closing costs, or any other part of the home buying process.
 As members of the Federal Home Loan Bank (FHLB) of Des Moines, Plains Commerce Bank has received $100,000 to help potential homeowners purchase their homes and keep our local affordable housing market strong.
 Home$tart terms & conditions.